Baskaboo/baskaboo-core/THEORY_OF_EVERYTHING_v2.md

-# The Baskaboo Call to AI Intelligence
+# The Baskaboo Call to AI Intelligence regarding the completion of the Τheory of Εverything

 **Subject:** Evaluation and Evolution of "The Equation of the Big Picture" and the "Baskaboo Universe Vol. 02"